harmony-labs/gh-config-cli/README.md

 # gh-config-cli

 A Rust CLI tool to manage GitHub organization settings declaratively using YAML files.
-Define repositories, teams, users, and assignments in a config file, and apply or validate changes via the GitHub API.
+Define repositories, teams, users, and assignments in a config file, and apply, validate, or diff changes against the GitHub API.

 ## Features

 - **Declarative Configuration**: Manage GitHub org settings with a single YAML file.
 - **Dry Run Mode**: Validate changes without applying them, showing what would happen.
+- **Diff Command**: Compare the local config with the current GitHub state, displaying differences in a line-numbered YAML format.
 - **GitHub Actions Integration**: Automatically validate on PR pushes and apply on merge.
 - **Supported Entities**:
-  - Repositories (merge settings: squash, rebase, merge commits).
+  - Repositories (merge settings: squash, rebase, merge commits; visibility; webhooks).
   - Teams (creation and member assignment).
   - Users (org membership and roles).
   - Team-to-repo assignments (permissions).
+  - Default webhook configuration applied to all repos unless overridden.

 ## Prerequisites